ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 60 - Never Split the Difference: Negotiating As If Your Life Depended On It - Chris Voss

-A former international hostage negotiator for the FBI offers a new, field-tested approach to high-stakes negotiations
+A former international hostage negotiator for the FBI offers a new, field-tested approach to high-stakes negotiations.

 ### 61 - Zero to One: Notes on Start Ups, or How to Build the Future - Blake Masters and Peter Thiel